What is Snow Drought?

 Snowpack typically acts as a natural reservoir, providing water throughout the drier summer months.
 Lack of snowpack storage, or a shift in timing of snowmelt from that reservoir, can be a challenge for drought planning.
 Few drought metrics include storage and release of snow water.
 Several years of low snowpack, especially across the western U.S., have led to many studies looking into the causes and impacts of reduced snow storage (see Resources) and the creation of a new definition of drought called Snow Drought.

 Snow drought is defined as period of abnormally low snowpack for the time of year, reflecting either below-normal cold-season precipitation (dry snow drought) or a lack of snow accumulation despite near-normal precipitation (warm snow drought), caused by warm temperatures and precipitation falling as rain rather than snow or unusually early snowmelt.
 (AMS Glossary of Meteorology)

-Current situation and impacts in the West
+Current Situation and Impacts in the West

-USDA Natural Resources Conservation Service (NRCS) percent of 1981-2010 median snow water equivalent (SWE) over the western U.S. (left/top) and Alaska (right/bottom) for June 3, 2018.
-Only stations with at least 20-years of data are shown.
-For an interactive version of this map, including percent of period of station record median SWE, please visitNRCS.
+USDA Natural Resources Conservation Service (NRCS) percent of 1981-2010 median snow water equivalent (SWE) over the western U.S. (top) and Alaska (bottom) for December 9, 2018.
+Only stations with at least 20-years of data are included in the station averages.
+For an interactive version of this map, including percent of period of station record median SWE, please visit NRCS